MatrixAINetwork/MATRIX_AI/README.md

 ##### Semantic Computing

 - Completed the semantics analysis on the current token based or walled based contract, and summarized several typical application scenarios;

+- Completed design on automatically generated interaction scenarios by smart contracts;